corrode/corrode.github.io/content/blog/safe-rust-isnt-always-safe/index.md

 {% info(title="Quick Tip: Enable Overflow Checks In Release Mode", icon="info") %}

 In general, Rust values performance at least as much as safety.
-Overflow checks are expensive, which is why Rust disables them in release mode.
+Overflow checks can be expensive, which is why Rust disables them in release mode. [^overflow]

+[^overflow]: According to some benchmarks, overflow checks cost a few percent of performance on typical integer-heavy workloads.
+See Dan Luu's analysis [here](https://danluu.com/integer-overflow/)

 However, you can re-enable them in case your application can trade the last 1% of performance for better safety.